 Professor Ken Suzuki

-Professor of Translational Cardiovascular Therapeutics (Hon Consultant, Cardiac Surgery, Barts NHS Trust)
+Professor of Translational Cardiovascular Therapeutics (Honorary Consultant, Cardiac Surgery at Barts Health NHS Trust)

 Centre: Microvascular Research